HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Use platform-specific tracking links.
 UTM parameters help you identify traffic sources in Google Analytics.
 Create unique links for each platform so you can see which drives the most engaged visitors.

 Monitor branded search volume.
 When your multi-platform strategy works, people start searching for your brand name directly.
-Track branded search volume in Google Search Console and other tools to measure overall awareness growth.
+Track branded search volume in Google Search Console and other tools to measure awareness growth.

 Listing your business in quality directories like Jasmine Web Directory can also improve your overall online presence and make it easier for potential customers to find you across multiple platforms.